min2ha/ukwa-site/content/collection/239/index.en.md

   "title": "Religion/Theology",
   "startDateText": "",
   "highlights": [],
   "description": "Websites identified by the Religious Archives Group (RAG).
-The collection was originally headed by Clive Field who was succeeded by Peter Webster.\r\n", "id": 239,
+The collection was originally headed by Clive Field who was succeeded by Peter Webster.\n", "id": 239,
   "field_publish": true,
   "targetIds": [